-3 Reasons I Pass on a Property
+3 Reasons I Pass on a Real Estate Investment Opportunity

 It can be challenging at times to know when to put an offer on a property and when to pass.
 One obvious reason to pass is when the numbers don’t make sense.
 By this I mean the price is so high that either you won’t be able to rent it for enough to cover your financing and operating expenses or the asking price plus renovation costs are above the appraised value and you don’t want to bring the extra funds to closing to make up the difference.

 However, financials aren’t the only clues when deciding on whether to buy.
 There are other subtler things I look for when hunting for new properties.

 Choppy Interior Layout: Buyers and tenants want open floor plans even in smaller units.
 The typical single-family home I invest in is around 900 square feet.
 There isn’t much room to waste in this tight space.
 If there are too many walls creating a choppy floor plan, you could be looking at using a significant portion of your rehab budget to reconfigure the floor plan.
 I’m sure there are flippers out there who aren’t concerned about this, but with asking prices on the rise, I have to keep my rehab budget in check to keep it profitable to hold as a rental.

 When you walk into the listing, is it so chopped up you can’t imagine how anyone would even get a couch or a chair in the living room?
 Or have you walked into a “bedroom” and wondered if a bed would even be able to lie flat?
 You know you’ve seen it.
 That bathroom where you can brush your teeth, shave your legs, and go to the bathroom at the same time.
 A choppy layout and cramped room are not going to be enjoyable to live in.
 I’m not saying that the rental has to be like a Joanna Gaines open-concept house, but if you couldn’t imagine living there, and your budget doesn’t support changing it, others won’t be able to live there either.